Mather-Sophi/sophi-for-wordpress/README.md

 - Do case-sensitive search/replace for the following:

-	- TenUpScaffold
+	- SophiWP
-	- TENUP_SCAFFOLD
+	- SOPHI_WP
-	- tenup-scaffold
+	- sophi-wp
-	- tenup_scaffold
+	- sophi_wp

 - `cd` into the plugin folder
 - run `npm run start` to build the front-end assets